 It was Time to Think Different at our first co-hosted networking event with Merika Worldwide at the sumptuous Daylesford Organic Shop & Cafe in Sloane Square, London this month.

-Food & drink brand owners and agencies came together to network, share learnings and hear three inspirational speeches on different aspects of expanding a food, beverage or lifestyle brand overseas.
+Food & drink brand owners and agencies came together at this brand management event to network, share learnings and hear three inspirational speeches on different aspects of expanding a food, beverage or lifestyle brand overseas.

 Erik Bruun Bindslev, CEO of Merika gave us his view on how to expand a business outside your home market, adjust its proposition and understand consumers in a fast-evolving global brand landscape.